How to Plan the Trip to Grand Canyon West Rim Solo

 All Grand Canyon parts are amazing and each needs its special attention.
 Unfortunately, you won’t be able to see more than one on the same day as they are located apart from each other.
 So, decide right away where you will be going.

-5. Decide Where to Stay while Your Grand Canyon National Park Vacation
+5. Choose Where to Stay for Your Grand Canyon Vacation

 There are many accommodation places you can choose from.
 It all depends on where you are flying to and what your budget is.
-If you go on a tour and flew to Las Vegas, try to stay closer to pickup locations.
-In that case, you can just walk.
+If you go on a tour and fly to Las Vegas, try to stay closer to pickup locations.
+In that case, you can just walk everywhere.

 Do not plan any other activities on the day of the tour, as it will take the whole day.